Local entropy averages and projections of fractal measures: Dimension and entropy

 Entropy dimensions can also be defined in terms of entropies of partitions.
 Recall that if $\mu$ is a probability measure and $\mathcal{Q}$ is a finite or countable partition, then with the convention that $0\log0=0$.
 This quantity is called the \emph{Shannon entropy} of the partition $\mathcal{Q}$.
 When $X$ is a random variable taking finitely many values, it induces a finite partition of the underlying probability space.
 We then write $H(X)$ for the Shannon entropy of this partition, with respect to the associated probability measure.
 For the basic properties of Shannon entropy, and in particular the definition and properties of conditional entropy, see \cite{CoverThomas06}.

-Next, we specialize to $\RR^{d}$. \begin{lem} Let $\mu$ be a probability measure on $\RR^{d}$ and $p\geq2$.
-Then there exists a constant $C=C(d,p)$ such that for all $k\in\mathbb{N}$, In particular, \end{lem} \begin{proof} This is proved for $p=2$ in \cite[Lemma 2.3]{PeresSolomyak00}; the general case is exactly analogous. \end{proof}
+Next, we specialize to $\RR^{d}$. \begin{lem} Let $\mu$ be a probability measure on $\RR^{d}$ and $n\in\mathbb{N}$.
+Then there exists a constant $C=C(d)$ such that In particular, for any integer $p\geq 2$, \end{lem} \begin{proof} This is proved for $n=2$ in \cite[Lemma 2.3]{PeresSolomyak00}; the general case is exactly analogous. \end{proof}

 The following proposition summarizes some of the relations between the different notions of dimension.
 Proofs can be found in \cite{FanLauRao02}.

 \begin{prop} Let $\mu$ be a measure on $\RR^{n}$.
 Then: